jkunczik/home-assistant-omada/Omada Beta/README.md

 [docker-omada-controller](https://github.com/mbentley/docker-omada-controller).
 If you need a more recent version, open an issue, or better submit a pull request.

+For upgrade from v5 to v6 please read the notes on [docker-omada-controller](https://github.com/mbentley/docker-omada-controller).

 ## Contribution

 This add-on is a fork of Matt Bentleys